 It’d be ideal if there was just one common application for farm funding (this is something we’re working on at FarmRaise!), but that doesn’t exist today.
 So as you consider your options, it’s important to recognize that some program applications consist of standard forms where you fill out basic contact & farm operating information (no additional narrative required).
 Other program applications are more involved — in addition to providing contact information, you need to write a compelling narrative about why you want the funding and what you’ll use it for.

 FarmRaise helps you with both types of applications.
 We pull together all of the paperwork you need for standard form applications & remove the jargon, TurboTax style.
-For narrative-based grants, our team strategizes with you to build the best narrative to represent your goals & make you competitive, and then we help you write it & submit!
+For narrative-based grants, we may be able to help match you with an external grant writer.

 If you’re looking for essential working capital to fill an important need on the farm, most grant and cost-share programs are not going to help.
 Rather, these programs are intended to help you innovate, try new practices, and expand your market and infrastructure.
 These funding opportunities can help you de-risk innovation and improve your financial situation in the long-run, but they are not a quick fix for your short-term cash needs!